SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture6_Memory_Management.md

    * Slow way: Write the dity frame back to the disk and drop it

    The slow way is expensive.
-And there is a method which is: the DBMS periodically walks through the `page table` and writes the diry frame back to disk in the background.
+And there is a method which is: the DBMS **periodically** walks through the `page table` and writes the diry frame back to disk in the background.
 When the modification is sent back to the disk, the DBMS can drop it or simply unset its dirty flag.

-   > NEED TO BE CAREFUL THAT THE LOGS SHOULD BE WRITTEN BEFORE THE MODIFICATION.
+   NEED TO BE CAREFUL THAT **THE LOGS SHOULD BE WRITTEN BEFORE THE MODIFICATION**.
-   >
-   > TODO: Is this WAL?

-# Other Memory Pools
+# Other kind of Memory Pools
 1. The DBMS needs memory for things other than just tuples and indexes.
 These other memory pools may not always backed by disk depending on implementation.